Reactive-Extensions/RxJS/doc/libraries/rx.experimental.md

 # RxJS Experimental Module #

 The Reactive Extensions for JavaScript has a number of operators that are considered experimental and not ready for mainstream usage.
-This includes imperative operators such as `if`, `case`, `for`, `while`, ``](../api/core/observable.md../api/core/observable.md` as well as operators such as `forkJoin`.
+This includes imperative operators such as `if`, `case`, `for`, `while`, `doWhile` as well as operators such as `forkJoin`.

 ## Details ##